By Ted Baehr, JD, HHD

 Strobel, Lee.
 The Case for Christ: A Journalist’s Personal Investigation of the Evidence For Jesus.
 Grand Rapids, MI: Zondervan, 1998.

 Vizzard, Jack.
 See No Evil.
 New York: Simon & Schuster, 1970.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of STEVE MCQUEEN: AMERICAN ICON on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!